cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-intrinsic-functions.md

 * `SOURCE` and `TARGET` can only be used in relationship interface operation inputs.

 {%warning title=Note%}
-When using `get_attribute` with explicit reference, that is, a node name `{ get_attribute: [ web_server, webserver_spec ] }` and not implicit reference such as `{ get_attribute: [ SELF, webserver_spec ] }`, if, at the time of evaluation, more than one node instance exists, an error is raised.
-This has significant implication when using `get_attribute` in node/relationship operation inputs, as it means the operation can not be executed.
+When using `get_attribute` with an explicit reference, that is, a node's name `{ get_attribute: [ web_server, webserver_spec ] }` and not an implicit reference such as `{ get_attribute: [ SELF, webserver_spec ] }`, if, at the time of evaluation, more than one node instance exists, an error is raised.
+This has significant implications when using `get_attribute` in node/relationship operation inputs, as it means the operation can not be executed.
 {%endwarning%}